JakeBoggs/JakeBoggs.github.io/content/startups.md

 # Personal
 These are companies I've started myself or been involved with from the beginning.
 {{< investment img="/images/freelunch.png" url="https://freelunch.fund" title="Free Lunch (Cofounder)" description="Small-scale hedgefund, yes I know our website is ugly don't @ me" >}}
-{{< investment img="/images/aeternum.png" url="https://www.tcgplayer.com/search/all/product?seller=93338c56&view=grid" title="Aeternum Analytics (Founder)" description="Began with facial recognition, ended up selling trading cards.
+{{< investment img="/images/aeternum.png" url="https://aeternumanalytics.com/" title="Aeternum Analytics (Founder)" description="Began with facial recognition, ended up selling trading cards, now we're becoming a B2B prospecting platform.
 Biggest pivot since The Boring Company switched to flamethrowers" >}}
 {{< investment img="/images/osmos.png" url="https://osmoslearn.com" title="Osmos Learn" description="Service for K-12 teachers that uses GPT-4V to scan assignments and automatically grade them based on a rubric.
-Currently on hold due to new student privacy regulations.
-Started by my friend, I built a lot of the backend" >}}
+Shutdown due to new student privacy regulations :cry: Started by my friend, I built a lot of the backend" >}}

 # Investments
 Eventually I want to run my own VC fund, so I've been practicing through [Reg-CF](https://www.investor.gov/introduction-investing/investing-basics/glossary/regulation-crowdfunding).
 Hopefully one day this will serve as a track record when I go to raise money from investors, but in the meantime it's teaching me a lot and reading the quarterly updates is always exciting.
-I initially set out to make 100 investments by the time I graduate college, so far I'm 2 years in with 52 investments across 50 companies.
+I initially set out to make 100 investments by the time I graduate college, so far I'm 3 years in with 51 investments across 49 companies.
+Been slowing down lately to focus on building out Aeternum, so 100 seems unlikely, but I'm satisfied with my progress so far and learned a lot.
 ## Highlights
 These have been the best performers, with substantial revenue growth and/or follow-on rounds at much higher valuations.
 {{< investment img="/images/clockwork.png" url="https://likeclockwork.com/" title="Clockwork" description="10 minute robotic manicure - Invested 2023" >}}